Kevin Willard

-Kevin Schreiber Willard (born April 6, 1975) is an American college basketball coach and the current head men's basketball coach at the University of Maryland.
-Willard played basketball at Western Kentucky during the 1992–93 season (his freshman year) before transferring to Pittsburgh to finish his playing career.
+Kevin Schreiber Willard (born April 6, 1975) is an American college basketball coach who is currently the head men's basketball coach at Villanova University.
+He played basketball at Western Kentucky during the 1992–93 season before transferring to Pittsburgh to finish his playing career.

-Willard's father, Ralph Willard, was the associate head coach at Louisville and a former head men's basketball coach at Holy Cross, Pittsburgh and Western Kentucky.
+Willard's father, Ralph Willard, was the associate head coach at Louisville and a former head men's basketball coach at Western Kentucky, Pittsburgh, and Holy Cross.

-Willard started his coaching career in the NBA ranks, working on the bench with coach Rick Pitino of the Boston Celtics.
+Kevin Willard started his coaching career in the NBA ranks, working on the bench with coach Rick Pitino of the Boston Celtics.
 After Pitino resigned from the Celtics in 2001, Willard followed him to Louisville, and spent the next six years there as his assistant.

 He is the former head coach of Iona College, where he took over the reins after Jeff Ruland was fired after going 2–28 in 2007.
-Willard came to Iona after spending ten years as an assistant under Rick Pitino.
+Willard came to Iona after spending 10 years as an assistant under Rick Pitino.
 In his third season with Iona, Willard led the Gaels to the 14th 20-win season in program history.
 It was a nine-win improvement from his first two seasons in New Rochelle.
-After inheriting a program that was 10th to last in the Ratings Percentage Index (RPI), the Gaels improved to a Top 80 RPI in 2009–10, the highest turnaround over the time span in NCAA Division I. After completing the turnaround, on March 28, 2010 Willard accepted the head coaching position at Seton Hall University, a school that competes in the Big East Conference.
+After inheriting a program that was 10th to last in the Ratings Percentage Index (RPI), the Gaels improved to a Top 80 RPI in 2009–10, the highest turnaround over that time span in NCAA Division I. After completing the turnaround, on March 28, 2010, Willard accepted the head coaching position at Seton Hall University, a school that competes in the Big East Conference.
 He led the Pirates to the 2016 Big East championship.
 On March 14, 2019, he became the first Pirates head coach to lead the team to four straight 20 win seasons.
-After Seton Hall beat Rutgers University on December 12th, 2021, Willard passed P.J.
+After Seton Hall beat Rutgers University on December 12, 2021, Willard passed P.J.
 Carlesimo for second place in program history with 213 wins.
 Only Honey Russell (295) has more wins than Willard.
-On March 21, 2022, Willard accepted a job to be the next head basketball coach at the University of Maryland.
+On March 21, 2022, Willard accepted the job to be the next head basketball coach at the University of Maryland.
+Willard led the Terps to an NCAA Tournament bid in his first season as head coach.
+The team ended up beating West Virginia 67–65 in the Round of 64 before losing to Alabama 73–51 in the Round of 32.